-Stay Up Late: A Easy Read Guide Up
+Stay Up Late:

+Easy Read Guide

+to creating a blog

 A blog is someone's story that goes on a website.
 Stay Up Late is a charity that promotes the rights of people with learning disabilities to live the life they want to.
 They have created an easy-read guide to writing a blog.